OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 A Start button appears once at least one Test Suite is selected.

-A Test Suite is applicable to certain Test Object Types, that are listed in the description.
+A Test Suite is only applicable to certain Test Object Types, which are listed in the description.
 Multiple Test Suites can be selected for one Test Run, but must be applicable to the same Test Object Type.
 Once one Test Suite is selected, the flip switch of all other Test Suites having different Test Object Types is disabled.

 .. image:: /images/projects/ETF/test-suite-selection-4.png
     :scale: 70 %

 A Test Suite may depend on other Test Suites.
 The dependencies are also shown in the description of the Test Suites.
 These dependencies are also automatically executed during the test run.

-A click on the Start button will open a new view that asks the user about the target to be tested.
+A click on the Start button will open a new view that asks the user about the target resource to be tested.